-Our Dance Marathon team is one of our many student Community Service success stories.
-Hard work and planning by hundreds of SAU students has raised over half a million dollars for The Children’s Miracle Network and the University of Iowa Stead Family Children’s Hospital!
+The SAU Dance Marathon team is one of our many student Community Service success stories.
+Hard work and planning by hundreds of SAU students raised more than $1 million dollars for The Children’s Miracle Network and the University of Iowa Stead Family Children's Hospital!

 Making a Difference

 Our students typically give more than 100,000 service hours each year to volunteer projects here and across the world.

 In Fall 2016, several First-year students united in a learning community that focused on "Be the Change: Learning and Serving in the Community and World."

 They also served as mentors to elementary students at Rock Island Academy in Rock Island, Illinois, and teens at Glenview Middle School in East Moline, Illinois.